microsoft/AzureTrailblazerAcademy/month2/labs/lab_oraTopg/README.md

 <img src="./images/OraDBInstall_AzureCloudShell.png" alt="Access Cloud Shell from Portal" width="600">

 2. Copy Install Script
-- create a directory called 'oradb-install'
+- Create a directory called 'oradb-install' by typing 'mkdir oradb-install'.
 - Open the cr_oravm.sh file from github located in the same folder of this document in a browser and copy the content.
 - Use your favorite file editor on linux such as 'vi' and create cr_oravm.sh file to paste the content.
 - Give execute permissions to the file by typing 'chmod +x cr_oravm.sh' command.

-3. Get SubscriptionID and Create a resource group
+3. Get SubscriptionID and Create a resource group.
 - Use portal and select 'Subscriptions' from the left navigation menu or type 'subscriptions' in the search bar.
-- Copy the 'SubscriptionId'
+- Copy the 'SubscriptionId'.

 <img src="./images/OraDBInstall_SubscriptionId.PNG" alt="Select SubscriptionId from Portal" width="600">

-- Type 'Resource' to select 'Resource Group' service
+- Type 'Resource' to select 'Resource Group' service.
-- Select '+' sign to create a new service group
+- Select '+' sign to create a new service group.
-- Enter 'sample-oracledb-rg' as the name
+- Enter 'sample-oracledb-rg' as the name.

 4. Run the Script
-- Enter the command from the cloud shell in the same folder where you created the install script
+- Enter the following command from the cloud shell in the same folder where you created the install script:
-- ./cr_oravm.sh -S \<Your SubscriptionId\> -O sample -P oracledb -r eastus -u Oracle:Oracle-Database-Ee:12.2.0.1:12.2.2018072
+- ./cr_oravm.sh -S \<Your SubscriptionId\> -O sample -P oracledb -r eastus -u Oracle:Oracle-Database-Ee:12.2.0.1:12.2.20180725 -H /u01/app/oracle/product/12.2.0/dbhome_1
 - Script should start running without any errors.
 - Check the log file in the same folder to troubleshoot issues.
 <img src="./images/OraDBInstall_RunScript.png" alt="Run install script from cloud shell" width="600">